rubyreferences/rubyref/language/methods-def.md

 ```

 Ruby programs must be written in a US-ASCII-compatible character set
-such as UTF-8, ISO-8859-1 etc. In such character sets if the eight bit
+such as UTF-8, ISO-8859-1 etc. In such character sets if the eighth bit
 is set it indicates an extended character.
 Ruby allows method names and
 other identifiers to contain such characters.
 Ruby programs cannot
 contain some characters like ASCII NUL (`\x00`).